-At the school's discretion, the dean of students may consult with the guidance team to address issues of academic integrity from a wellness perspective.
 Repeated or egregious acts of academic dishonesty will result in disciplinary action, which may include not receiving credit for the assignment, failing the course, or being suspended or expelled.
 A student who knowingly abets another student in cheating or plagiarism is liable for the same penalties.

-A faculty member may recognize that work submitted by a student is not their own (as the work is distinct from the work the student produces during school), yet the faculty member may not be able to prove that the student engaged in academic dishonesty.
+A faculty member may recognize that work submitted by a student is not his or her own (as the work is distinct from the work the student produces during school), yet the faculty member may not be able to prove that the student engaged in academic dishonesty.
 Under such circumstances, the faculty member will neither accept nor grade the work, but will allow the student to re-submit the work, reducing the grade each day the work is late, per department policy.
-Typically students are not permitted to re-take a test or quiz on which they were found to be cheating.
 Plagiarized work may result in a zero on that piece of work.